Comprehensive Guide to Hair Transplantation: Understanding the Procedure, Candidacy, and Recovery Process

 Choice of Doctor or Surgeon Matters

-It is worth noting that the quality of results you will get from hair transplantation depends greatly on the expertise and experience of the professional that will oversee the procedure.
+It is worth noting that the quality of results you will get from hair transplantation depends greatly on the expertise and experience of the professional who will oversee the procedure.

 The approaches some surgeons choose to adopt may not deliver the best outcome.
 Well, these often have reasons for their choices, but at what cost?

-For instance, there are doctors who don’t use microscopes or modern techniques that promote precision when working on hair follicles.
+For instance, some doctors don’t use microscopes or modern techniques that promote precision when working on hair follicles.
 Hair transplants carried out by such may look irregular and almost everyone can easily tell you had one.
 This sort of outcome is especially likely among doctors who use older technology.

 When working with microscopes, a surgeon or his assistants can be more careful in preventing damage to follicular cells for grafting while removing excess fatty and fibrous tissue.